cybersamx/go-recipes/README.md

 * [Web](web) - recipes for using the web.
   * [JWT](web/jwt) - a recipe that shows the handling of simple web form submission and a simple JWT-based authentication using the `dgrijalva/jwt-go` package.
   * [HTML template](web/html-template) - a recipe that shows server-side web content rendering using the `html/template` package.
+* [Web Scaper](web-scraper) - a recipe that extracts the price of a stock from MarketWatch.com using the `gocolly/colly` package.
 * [Webhook](webhook) - a simple webhook implementation.

 Other somewhat Go-related recipes: